AshkanZand/Data-Engineering-Projects/Project2/README.md

 Transform data to the required format.
 Save the transformed data in a ready-to-load format, which can be loaded into an RDBMS.

+## Task:
-## Goal perform ETL operations on the data available in the link below:
+* Download and unzip the data available in the link shared above.
 ```ruby
 wget "https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBMDeveloperSkillsNetwork-PY0221EN-SkillsNetwork/labs/module%206/Lab%20-%20Extract%20Transform%20Load/data/datasource.zip" -o datasource.zip
 ```

-* Create a folder data_source and use the terminal shell to change the current directory to \home\project\data_source.
-Create a file etl_practice.py in this folder.

-* Download and unzip the data available in the link shared above.

 * The data available has four headers: 'car_model', 'year_of_manufacture', 'price', 'fuel'.
 Implement the extraction process for the CSV, JSON, and XML files.